 Y basta!

-This is a scene Vallejo, the medical student, likely witnessed in hospitals in Peru crammed with victims of tuberculosis, the dread disease that took his brothers and sister.
-Mentions of Christianity are rare in his poetry, but here the speaker prays on bended knee, placed on the earth, “this circular rock", for no cause and where luck always fails.
+This is a scene Vallejo the medical student likely witnessed in hospitals in Peru crammed with victims of tuberculosis the dread disease that took his brothers and sister.
+Mentions of Christianity are rare in his poetry but here the speaker prays on bended knee placed on the earth “this circular rock ” for no reason and in a world where luck always fails.
 He imagines God the Father plucking hope from the bloody cotton and comforting his little daughter.
 The prayer is terse but certain.

 Vallejo writes occasionally about being a poet.
-In one of his interrogation poems, he threatens his tormentors with printers’ ink, his writing a weapon against madness.
-“Que me da" reflects the uncertainty of his powers and his confusion, wielding his craft with only limited control, in a state of ongoing absurdity, in a middle state in which he is only partially alive and awake and in the world.
+In one of his interrogation poems he threatens his tormentors with printers’ ink his writing a weapon against madness.
+“Qué me da” reflects the uncertainty of his powers and his confusion wielding his craft with only limited control in a state of ongoing absurdity in a middle condition in which he is only partially alive and awake and in the world.

 What Gives?

-and believe the period trots along stalking me?
+and believe the period comes trotting after me?

 en los hombros un huevo en vez de un manto?